-Frontier Squares
+Frontier Squares Ohio

 In Memory

-The square-dancing community is tight knit.
+The square-dancing community is tight-knit.
 We feel the loss of any member just as we would someone in our family.
-We honor those who have danced with us, and still dance in our hearts.
+We honor those who have danced with us and still dance in our hearts.

 Elmer Blasing (2020)